 Q: Can I just eat watermelon rather than supplementing with citrulline?

-A: Unfortunately is not very practical to obtain the doses of citrulline suggested herein through diet, and most of the citrulline found in watermelon is actually in the rind of the fruit, not the flesh (the part that is most edible)
+A: Unfortunately, it’s not very practical to obtain the doses of citrulline suggested herein through diet, and most of the citrulline found in watermelon is actually in the rind of the fruit, not the flesh (the most edible part).

 - Sureda A, Córdova A, Ferrer MD, Pérez G, Tur JA, Pons A. L-citrulline-malate influence over branched chain amino acid utilization during exercise.
 Eur J Appl Physiol.
 2010 Sep;110(2):341-51. doi: 10.1007/s00421-010-1509-4.
 Epub 2010 May 25.
 PubMed PMID: 20499249.